gamelab/Primitives-Plugin/README.md

 Versions:
 ---------

+1.1.0
+- Alter shaders for compatibility with KiwiJS 1.5.0

 1.0.4
 - `color` and `strokeColor` properties updated.
 They now use the `Kiwi.Utils.Color` class under the hood.
 - Hitbox offsets now correctly set